 Was your grandmother a caring, doting woman who would do anything she could to help you through a tough time?
 Then this song may be the perfect pick to be played at her funeral.

 Dublin-based pop group Westlife released I’ll See You Again in 2009 to critical acclaim.
-From their ninth studio album “Where We Are,” I’ll See You Again made it to our top 21 funeral songs for grandma for its breathtaking ambiance as well as its reassuring lyrics.
+From their ninth studio album “Where We Are,” I’ll See You Again made it to our list of funeral songs for grandma for its breathtaking ambiance as well as its reassuring lyrics.

 Everything about this song is like a breath of fresh air for anyone who has been immersed in their grief for a while, and may therefore be a welcome addition on the funeral song playlist.